Xomega-Net/Xomega.Docs/docs/generators/presentation/common/data-objects.md

 ### Operations

-Once you declare a data object, you will need to add references to that object in the `input`, `output` or standalone structures declared in the model, by adding corresponding `xfk:add-to-object` element under the structure’s `config` element as shown below.
+Once you declare a data object, you will need to add references to that object in the `input`, `output` or standalone structures declared in the model, by adding the corresponding `xfk:add-to-object` element under the structure’s `config` element as shown below.

 ```xml
 <operation name="read list" type="readlist">